Giovane Gomes

-Giovane Gomes da Silva (born 20 March 1995) is a Brazilian professional footballer who plays as a forward for Malaysia Super League club Penang.
+Giovane Gomes da Silva (born 20 March 1995) is a Brazilian professional footballer who recently played as a forward for Brazilian club São José-RS.

 Club career

 Melaka United

 On 27 May 2021, Gomes signed a contract with Malaysian club Melaka United.
 On 25 July 2021, he made his debut for the club in a 1–1 draw against Sri Pahang.

 Penang FC

 In February 2023, he joined Penang FC.
 He played as starting centre forward in a pre-season cup match against Selangor FC and won the Hope Cup.